sopho-s/Hackerman/Tools/Metasploit.md

 Downloaded by the stager. this will allow you to use larger sized payloads
 ## Post
 Post modules will be useful on the final stage of the penetration testing process listed above, post-exploitation
+# Parameters
+- RHOSTS: "Remote host" the IP address of the target system.
+A single IP address or a network range can be set.
+It also supports CIDR notation
+- RPORT: "Remote port" the port on the target system the vulnerable application is running on
+- PAYLOAD: the payload you will use with the exploit
+- LHOST: "Localhost" the attacking machine's IP address
+- LPORT: "Local port" the port you will use for the reverse shell to connect back to
+- SESSION: each connection established to the target system using Metasploit will have a session ID
+# Msfvenom
+msfvenom allows you to access all payloads available in the metasploit framework
+## args
+### -p
+specifies which payload you want
+### LHOST
+specifies the machine you want to connect from
+### -e
+specifies which encoding method you want
+### -f
+specifies which format you want the payload in
+### -l
+lists about a certain option
+## listenting
+when using a meterpreter reverse shell, one can use the module `exploit/multi/handler` to connect
+# Meterpreter migration
+This is how migrate works in meterpreter:

+1. Get the PID the user wants to migrate into.
+This is the target process.
+2. Check the architecture of the target process whether it is 32 bit or 64 bit.
+It is important for memory alignment.
+3. Check if the meterpreter process has the SeDebugPrivilege.
+This is used to get a handle to the target process.
+Further details at [http://support.microsoft.com/kb/131065](http://support.microsoft.com/kb/131065)
+4. Get the actual payload from the handler that is going to be injected into the target process.
+Calculate its length as well.
+5. Call the OpenProcess() API to gain access to the virtual memory of the target process.
+6. Call the VirtualAllocEx() API to allocate an RWX (Read, Write, Execute) memory in the target process
+7. Call the WriteProcessMemory() API to write the payload in the target memory virtual memory space.
+8. Call the CreateRemoteThread() API to execute the newly created memory stub having the injected payload in a new thread.
+9. Shutdown the previous thread having the initial meterpreter running in the old process.
+# Useful meterpreter extensions
+## kiwi
+has a bunch of useful cred retrieval